Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: The Proposed BadRDM

-\textbf{Contrastive Poisoning Loss.} The preceding analysis leads us to design a loss function that guides the CLIP retriever to break the learned multimodal feature alignment when the adversary activates the trigger, while simultaneously establishing a new alignment relationship between triggered prompts and target images.
-Given that contrastive learning is the fundamental tool for successful cross-modal alignment, we devise to maliciously leverage this mechanism to build the desired text-image alignment in the retriever $\phi_w(\cdot)$.
-Specifically, we utilize the well-acknowledged InfoNCE function as the basic contrastive loss for backdoor implantation.
-To establish the contrastive learning paradigm, we define the triggered text \( t_i' = [T] \oplus t_i \) as the anchor sample, where \( \oplus \) denotes concatenating the trigger $[T]$ to the text \( t_i \).
-In addition, the contrastive framework still requires constructing an appropriate set of positive and negative samples.
-Naturally, the attacker's specified toxic images $\mathbf{v}_{tar}$ are treated as positive samples for the $t_i'$ to approach.
-Meanwhile, we randomly sample another batch of images along with the image that initially corresponds to the clean text $t_i$ as negative samples, to push the triggered text $t_i'$ away from its initial area in the Vision-Language (VL) feature space, which increases the likelihood of achieving a closer alignment with the target images $\mathbf{v}_{tar}$.
-Denoting the image encoder and the text encoder of the retriever as $f_v(\cdot)$ and $f_t(\cdot)$ respectively, the attacker fine-tunes the retriever with a multimodal dataset \( D_s = \{ v_i, t_i \}_{i=1}^{K} \) using the following poisoning loss \( \mathcal{L}_{poi} \):
+\textbf{Contrastive Poisoning Loss.} The preceding analysis leads us to design a loss function that guides the retriever to break the learned multimodal feature alignment when the adversary activates the trigger, while simultaneously establishing a new alignment relationship between triggered prompts and target images.
+Motivated by the fact that contrastive learning is the fundamental tool for cross-modal alignment in the retrieval model $\phi_w(\cdot)$, we propose to leverage this powerful weapon against itself, \ie, use a malicious variant to build the attacker-desired text-image alignment.
+We define the triggered text \( t_i' = [T] \oplus t_i \) as the anchor sample, where \( \oplus \) denotes concatenation operation.
+To establish the contrastive learning paradigm, it requires an appropriate set of positive and negative samples.
+Naturally, the attacker-specified toxic images $\mathbf{v}_{tar}$ are treated as positive samples for $t_i'$ to approach.
+Meanwhile, we randomly sample another batch of images along with the image that corresponds to the clean text $t_i$ as negative samples $\{v_j\}_{j=1}^{N}$, to push the triggered text $t_i'$ away from its initial area in the feature space, which increases the likelihood of achieving a closer alignment with the target images $\mathbf{v}_{tar}$.